raquel-gonzo/raquel-gonzo/README.md

 # ✨ Rachel Gonzalez || @raquel-gonzo ✨

-Hi - My name is Rachel and I’m a recent bootcamp grad searching for my first tech role.
-I’ve been primarily working with MongoDB, Express, React, and Node.
-As a violinist, my goal as a programmer is to make learning music fun!
+Hi - My name is Rachel and I’m a Software Engineer at <a href="https://www.breaktech.com/">Breakthrough Technologies</a>.
+I enjoy working with front-end JS frameworks and learning new things.
+When I'm not working, you can find me playing violin or cooking a new recipe!

 ## Highlighted projects
 ### 🎼 Interactive Circle-of-Fifths